lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Guides/How to create new data in Linc Lookup Values.md

 ### STEP 4

 Click on **+ Filter** and then choose **Lookup Field Name**.
-By first filtering Linc Lookup Values for the ‘type’ of master data you want to add, you’ll minimise errors when creating a new record.
+By first filtering Linc Lookup Values for the type�of master data you want to add, you will minimise errors when creating a new record.

 ![](/media/Configuration_MasterData_Guide_LLV_4.%20Open%20filter%20options%20in%20Linc%20Lookup%20Values.jpeg)